ros2/ros2_documentation/source/ROS-Framework/interfaces/topics/Understanding-ROS2-Topics/Understanding-ROS2-Topics.rst

     $ ros2 topic pub /turtle1/cmd_vel geometry_msgs/msg/Twist \'linear:\^J\ \ x:\ 0.0\^J\ \ y:\ 0.0\^J\ \ z:\ 0.0\^Jangular:\^J\ \ x:\ 0.0\^J\ \ y:\ 0.0\^J\ \ z:\ 0.0\^J\'

+  This publishes the default field values for the message type.
+  For ``Twist``, those defaults are all zero values, so if you run this command exactly as shown, the turtle doesn't move.

+  To make the turtle move, before you run the command, replace the zero values with the velocities you want.

 The turtle, like physical robots, requires a steady stream of commands to operate continuously.
-To keep the turtle moving continuously, run:
+To keep the turtle moving continuously, use non-zero values for the velocities, like this:

 .. code-block:: console